 The system administrator cannot delete media uploaded to the Service Appliance without deleting the user.
 Users must delete their own uploaded media files.
 If the system administrator deletes the user, all of the media files and recordings uploaded by the user are deleted.

 Disk Usage from the Command Line

-The following table lists and describes disk usage from the command line.
+Disk Usage from the Command Line lists and describes disk usage from the command line.

 Table 50: Disk Usage From The Command Line